Bong Revilla: Senator (2004–2016)

 In February 2004, Revilla resigned as chair of the VRB and recommended Edu Manzano as his replacement.
 His father, Ramon Revilla Sr., ended his term as senator on June 30, 2004, upon being term-limited by the 1987 Philippine Constitution after serving two consecutive terms since 1992.
 He ran for the position of senator under the administration K-4 coalition.
 He won and received the second highest number of votes from the national electorate.

-During the 14th Congress, Revilla was named as chair of the Senate Committees on Public Works and on Public Services, which he used to push his travel safety advocacies.
-He authored the Mandatory Helmet Act, which obliged all motorcycle riders, including back riders, to wear standard protective helmet to reduce motorcycle-related accidents in the country.
-Because of the said road safety measure, he was named Safety Ambassador both by the Land Transportation Office and Suzuki Philippines Inc. During the 15th Congress, he pursued policies on social justice, travel safety, lower tax, community empowerment and infrastructure development.
-He also pushed for the passage of his separate bills that would grant wage increase for private sector and government employees.
+During the 14th Congress, Revilla was named as chair of the Senate Committees on Public Works and on Public Services, which he used to push his travel safety advocacy.
+He authored the Mandatory Helmet Act, which obliged all motorcycle riders, including back riders, to wear standard protective helmets to reduce motorcycle-related accidents in the country.
+Because of the said road safety measures, he was named Safety Ambassador both by the Land Transportation Office and Suzuki Philippines Inc. During the 15th Congress, he pursued policies on social justice, travel safety, lower taxes, community empowerment and infrastructure development.
+He also pushed for the passage of his separate bills that would grant wage increases for private sector and government employees.

 He was reelected for a second consecutive term with the highest number of votes in 2010, serving until 2016.
 On May 29, 2012, Revilla was one of the 20 senator-judges who voted to convict Chief Justice Renato Corona.